xuserena12/pinpoint/README.md

 # Pinpoint
-A travel destination tracker where you can pin places you've travelled to, to a digital travel board.
+A travel destination tracker to track places you've travelled to.